rhysbrettbowen/G-closure/README.md

 the className is optional in the last selector.
 You can also pass through an element as a second argument to the G object with the above selectors to use as a root node to search from.

+If you are using a browser that supports querySelectorAll then G will use that and any valid selector for that browser can be passed.

 ## array functions ##

 ### .each(function, opt_handler): G ###